 And foodies will love that the hotel is procuring exclusive wagyu beef.
 It will have its own flavor profile and fat/meat composition hand-selected by the executive chef alongside his selected local stock farmer.
 The hotel's Executive Chef Shingo Hayasaka visited several local stock farmers in Tochigi prefecture and looked for the farm that offered the best quality of beef while also running an eco-friendly and sustainable business.

-Once open, The Ritz-Carlton, Nikko will offer 94 guestrooms and suites with views of either Lake Chuzenji or Mount Nantai.
+The Ritz-Carlton, Nikko is now offering 94 guestrooms and suites with views of either Lake Chuzenji or Mount Nantai.